niklaz/wp-plugin-starter-kit-vuejs/README.md

 #####Using composer

 Plugin starter kit has generated autoload through composer.
-If you want change the top-level namespace name from `WPPluginStarterKit` to something else, or if you change the base for your plugin's classes from `src`, run `composer dump-autoload`
+If you want change the top-level namespace name from `WPPluginNameVueJS` to something else, or if you change the base for your plugin's classes from `includes`, run `composer dump-autoload`

 To install new composer packages, or update existing, see composer